COVID-19 cases climbing, wiping out months of progress

 The U.S. is averaging over 1,800 COVID-19 deaths and 170,000 new cases per day, the highest levels respectively since early March and late January.
 And both figures have been on the rise over the past two weeks.

-The nation is dispensing about 900,000 shots of the vaccine per day, well below the peak of 3.4 million a day in mid-April.
-On Friday, a Food and Drug Administration (FDA) advisory panel will meet to discuss whether the U.S. should begin dispensing booster shots of the Pfizer vaccine to shore up people’s protection.
+The U.S. is dispensing about 900,000 vaccinations per day, down from a high of 3.4 million a day in mid-April.
+On Friday, a Food and Drug Administration advisory panel will meet to discuss whether the U.S. should begin giving booster shots of the Pfizer vaccine.

 On a positive note, the number of people now in the hospital with COVID-19 appears to be leveling off or even declining at around 90,000, or about where things stood in February.